What is Energy Deregulation?

 In the early days of electricity and natural gas usage, energy utilities were not regulated.
 Utilities competed for customers, which kept prices down.
 Purdue University notes that as nationwide demand for energy increased, power companies responded by building larger power plants, which further reduced energy costs.

 In order to stay competitive, utility companies sought to improve the efficiency of their energy production and delivery systems.
-This resulted in a win-win for utilities and energy users alike, with affordable energy and brisk economic growth.
+The result was a win-win for utilities and energy users alike, with affordable energy and brisk economic growth.

-Additionally, while utilities were meant to generate, transmit and distribute energy, few utility companies of the time performed all three functions.
-This resulted in a fractured infrastructure with spotty service and widely fluctuating prices.
+Additionally, while utilities were meant to generate, transmit and distribute energy, few utility companies performed all three functions at that time.
+The result was a fractured infrastructure with spotty service and widely fluctuating prices.

 A move toward energy regulation